pancakebasspanda/router-location-connector/README.md

 Birmingham <-> Adastral
 ```
 ## Design Details:
-The code is separated by packages based on mostly single responsibility apart from the `app` package which is the driver
+The code is separated by packages based mostly on single responsibility/function, apart from the `app` package which is the driver
 of processing the local flow of the program.

 Our `main` package is our entry point for executing the program.
 When you build a Go program into an executable binary,
 it must have a main package, and within that package, there must be a main function.
 This main function is where the
-execution of the program begins. package typically handles the setup of dependencies and dependency injection, although
+execution of the program begins.
+The main package typically handles the setup of dependencies and dependency injection, although
 it doesn't follow the conventional patterns of dependency injection seen in other languages like Java or C#.
 In Go, dependencies are typically imported directly within the main package or its subpackages.
 The init function,
 if present in the package, can be used to perform initialization tasks, including setting up dependencies.

-In our app, we have a dependencies on Storage(Redis), and calling out to A REST API, so we instantiate clients
+In our app, we have a dependencies on Storage(Redis), and calling out to a REST API, so we instantiate clients
 via their respective packages `New` constructor methods to interact with them.
 Thereafter, we inject them into an instance
 of the `app` object which has a `process` method which will dictate the flow of execution.

 Once in the process function we firstly request the router location data via the api client and function call
 `GetRouterLocationData`.
 The api package contains an `API` interface which the client is an instantiation of.
 This is an
-example of the OO principal abstract as we define a set of methods in the interface that a type(client in this instance)
+example of the OO principal abstraction, as we define a set of methods in the interface that a type(client in this instance)
 must implement.
-The interesting thing about the API.
-The beauty of Go is that while we use OO prinpals, we can also leverage
+The beauty of Go is that while we use OO principals, we can also leverage
 some benefits or functional programing as functions are first-class citizens.
 If you look the `ClientOptions` function
 in the api package and the `options.go` file, you will see that we use functional options as a way to provide flexible and
 extensible configuration to Go structs.
 They allow users to customize the behavior of a struct by passing functional options